-Is your Dyson vacuum cleaner looking a little worse for wear or not performing quite like it used to?
-Chances are that knowing how to clean a Dyson vacuum properly could help you remedy this.
+Is your Dyson vacuum cleaner looking worse for wear or not performing quite like it used to?
+Knowing how to clean a Dyson vacuum properly could help you remedy this.

 Dyson has a global reputation for producing some of the best vacuum cleaners, largely thanks to their powerful suction.
 Over time, however, dust collects not just in the dust bin but in the filter and cleaning heads, clogging up the vacuum and compromising the suction.
-In extreme cases, clogged filters can cause the motor of the vacuum to have to work much harder and eventually burn out.
-Knowing how to clean a Dyson vacuum properly will ensure that your vacuum cleaner performs at its best.
+In extreme cases, clogged filters can cause the vacuum motor to work much harder and eventually burn out.
+Knowing how to clean a Dyson vacuum properly will ensure your vacuum cleaner performs at its best.

-If your Dyson is ready for a spruce, read on for our ten steps for how to clean a Dyson vacuum cleaner.
-We break down the process into simple to follow steps and even talk to an expert technician from Dyson, to find out exactly how to tackle dust build up without damaging your machine.
+If your Dyson is ready for spruce, read our ten steps for cleaning a Dyson vacuum cleaner.
+We break down the process into simple-to-follow steps and even talk to an expert Dyson technician to find out how to tackle dust buildup without damaging your machine.

 How to clean a Dyson vacuum

 Özüm Muharrem-Patel, Senior Test Technician at Dyson, says, “To clean your Dyson vacuum, remove the filter and detach the bin, wand, and cleaner head.
 Rinse each with warm water, dry with a cloth, and lay flat to dry for at least 24 hours before reassembling the machine.“